-- Consumption of alcohol is permitted while attending a mandatory or nonmandatory company-sponsored function, if consumption is authorized in advance by a member of Acushnet's Corporate Management Committee. - At any mandatory or non-mandatory company-sponsored function, alcohol is to be served by a professional bartender, unless waived by a member of Acushnet's Corporate Management Committee. - Consumption of alcohol is permitted while attending professional events, including professional association meetings where such consumption is permitted by the sponsor of the event or meeting. - Consumption of alcohol is permitted while conducting business-related entertainment with non-company personnel, including sales functions, or while traveling on business, provided that the associate does not return to Company Property, does not continue to conduct Company Business or does not drive a company vehicle on Company Business. - Consumption of alcohol is permitted while conducting business-related entertainment with company personnel, provided that the associate does not return to Company Property, does not continue to conduct Company Business or does not drive a company vehicle on Company Business.
+- Consumption of alcohol is permitted while attending a mandatory or non-mandatory companysponsored function, if consumption is authorized in advance by a member of Acushnet's Corporate Management Committee. - At any mandatory or non-mandatory company-sponsored function, alcohol is to be served by a professional bartender, unless waived by a member of Acushnet's Corporate Management Committee. - Consumption of alcohol is permitted while attending professional events, including professional association meetings where such consumption is permitted by the sponsor of the event or meeting. - Consumption of alcohol is permitted while conducting business-related entertainment with noncompany personnel, including sales functions, or while traveling on business, provided that the associate does not return to Company Property, does not continue to conduct Company Business or does not drive a vehicle defined as Company Property. - Consumption of alcohol is permitted while conducting business-related entertainment with company personnel, provided that the associate does not return to Company Property, does not continue to conduct Company Business or does not drive a vehicle defined as Company Property.